 1. Smaply

-Smaply is one of the best customer journey mapping tools for agencies and solo entrepreneurs.
-It was co-created by the service design experts Marc Stickdorn, Klaus Schwarzenberger and Jakob Schneider, co-authors of the award-winning books This is Service Design Thinking & This is Service Design Doing.
+Smaply is one of the best customer journey mapping tools for large organizations with dedicated CX teams as well as agencies and solo entrepreneurs.
+It was co-created by service design experts and authors of the award-winning books This is Service Design Thinking & This is Service Design Doing, including Marc Stickdorn.

-- Smaply does not only help with mapping, but also is a customer journey management tool, thus enabling to coordinate CX initiatives
+- Smaply is not only for journey mapping, but also is a great solution for customer journey management, enabling teams to coordinate CX initiatives

 - Multiple personas for comparing experiences